Mehwish39/portfolio/README.md

 ## Deployment

 The app can be deployed to any platform that supports Python.
 For example, you could deploy it on [Heroku](https://www.heroku.com/), [Render](https://render.com/) or a simple VPS.
 Make sure to set the `FLASK_ENV` environment variable to `production` and configure a proper web server (e.g. Gunicorn) for production deployments.

-## License

-This project is provided under the MIT License.
-Feel free to use it as a starting point for your own portfolio.